A website dedicated to the truth.

 Here's a summary of major wars, highlighting the "miraculous" aspects:

-In each case, military analysts note Israel's superior strategy and morale, but from a prophetic view, these are God's hand at work, preserving the nation for His purposes—ultimately, the return of Christ and the salvation of Israel (Romans 11:26).
+From a prophetic view, these are God's hand at work, preserving the nation for His purposes—ultimately, the return of Christ and the salvation of Israel (Romans 11:26).
 Critics argue these are coincidences or propaganda, but the pattern of survival against extinction-level threats aligns strikingly with Scripture's promises.

 In summary, the reemergent Israel is miraculous because it revives a nation "from the grave" (Ezekiel 37:12) after millennia, fulfills detailed prophecies, and wins wars that statistics say it shouldn't—pointing to a sovereign God orchestrating history.